queens-satellite-team/documentation/obc/blinkProgram.md

 ![Cap9](https://user-images.githubusercontent.com/60119461/94093715-e3403800-fdeb-11ea-903f-3614c8c485ff.PNG)

-More Information on functions available in this IDE can be found **here.**'
+More Information on functions available in this IDE can be found [here](https://www.st.com/content/ccc/resource/technical/document/user_manual/2f/71/ba/b8/75/54/47/cf/DM00105879.pdf/files/DM00105879.pdf/jcr:content/translations/en.DM00105879.pdf "Download").

 ## Wiring
 The components needed for the hardware portion of the project are an LED, two 0.1-0.2 microfarad capacitors, 9 jumper wires, a 390ohm resistor, a breadboard, an ST-Link, and the MCU.
 First, the ST-Link must be correctly wired.
 There should be 4 wires attached to the SWCLK, SWDI, GND, and 3.3V pins on the device.